arifkyi/GTScan/README.md

 Example: ./GTScan.py -G 201500000000,201500000002 -g 965123456780 -c 1 -C 2 -p 2905 -P 2906 -l 192.168.56.1 -r 192.168.56.102

+## ☕ Support Me, Support Rifky The Cyber YouTube Channel

+If you find this tool helpful and would like to support its development, you can buy me a coffee!

 **[☕ Support on Ko-fi](https://ko-fi.com/rifkythecyber)**